churchlab/aws-utils/gpu/README.md

 There will be a delay as the docker downloads the image (first time only).
 Then Jupyter Notebook will automatically be started.
 You should see the familiar console output.

 See [notes for working with Docker](../docker/README.md).

+## Inspecting GPU usage

+It is pretty common when getting started to find that you are not actually using the GPU.

+The following command takes a snapshot of Nvidia state every second.
+If GPU is actually being used, you should see the memory and processor filling up:

+    $ watch -n 1 nvidia-smi